xinzhan/core-services.en/help/interface/attributes/t-crs-usecase.md

 >[!IMPORTANT]
 >
 >To access this feature, users must be assigned to the Customer Attributes product profile (Customer Attributes - Default Access.
 Navigate to **[!UICONTROL Administration]** > **[!UICONTROL Admin Console]** > **[!UICONTROL Products]**.
 If *Customer Attributes* displays as one of the [!UICONTROL Product Profiles], you are ready to begin.
-Users that are added to the Customer Attributes group will see the [!UICONTROL Customer Attributes] menu on the left side of the Experience Cloud interface.
+Users that are added to the Customer Attributes group sees the [!UICONTROL Customer Attributes] menu on the left side of the Experience Cloud interface.
 >
 >To use the Customer Attributes feature, users must also belong to solution-level groups (Analytics or [!DNL Target]).